mukhergm/FGCount/README.md

 This folder is empty, but will contains executable files (*.exe) after running "make" command inside the src/ folder

 **scripts/:**
-This folder contains all scripts which call all the executable files from bin folder to count the functional groups of a molecule
+This folder contains all scripts which call all the executable files from the bin folder to count the functional groups in a molecule.
+The main script file is script.sh

 **example/:**
 This folder contains an example input file (asp.smi), and a script.sh file